ecormier123/Tag_Youre_Git/README.md

 Remember, when resolving conflicts, communication is key.
 If you're unsure about how to resolve a conflict, reach out to the person you're collaborating with.
 It's a team effort!

 This guide should help your team understand and resolve the most common types of merge conflicts.

+## Conclusion
+That's it.
+I hope this is useful for people, and maybe even kind of fun.
+If you have any suggestions, please let me know!